60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 Why Is WordPress The Biggest CMS Platform?

 WordPress offers more options than any other CMS platform, which is only part of what makes it the most popular.
 It’s user-friendly and gives you all the features you need to build a successful website.
-Even if you’re not a tech whiz, you can still build a new website without much trouble.
+Even if you’re not a tech whizz, you can still build a new website without much trouble.

-It’s also open-source, which means you can customize it to suit your business and your needs.
+It’s also open-source, which means you can customise it to suit your business and your needs.
 That’s why it’s perfect for hobby blogs and businesses alike.
 It’s also the best around when it comes to search engine optimization (SEO), which is a massive part of what brings traffic to your website by determining your placement on Google and other search engines.

 As an innovative CMS platform, WordPress makes it easy to update and provides access to everything you need for your website.
 It’s also easy to use with multiple people logging in and out, and it gives you plenty of options for how to run your website.